DSE-MSU/DeepRobust/docs/graph/attack.rst

 Global (Untargeted) Attack for Node Classification
 -----------------------
-Global (untargeted) attack aims to fool GNNs into give wrong predictions on all given nodes.
+Global (untargeted) attack aims to fool GNNs into giving wrong predictions on all given nodes.
 Specifically, DeepRobust provides the following targeted attack algorithms: